Updated: August 2019

 Value – Yeti products are perceived to be more valuable.
 Even after years of using it you can still sell it and recoup some of your cash back at a decent price than many cooler brands.

-Price – The steep price of Yeti is seemingly the biggest turn off for most consumers.
-This has led to people to ask questions as to why a cooler would demand a hefty fee.
+Price – The steep price of Yeti is seemingly the biggest turn off for most customers.
+This has led to people to ask questions as to why a cooler would command such a hefty fee.

 Key RTIC Features

 Rotomolded Construction: People often ask what is rotomolded?
 This is the process of using thermoplastic materials to create a solid shape that can stand up to abuse and retain ice for extended periods.
 Although popularized by Yeti, companies like RTIC, ORCA, ENGEL and many others have picked up the technology.